Skip to Main Content

 Image credit: Examining Clouds by Kate Ter Haar, via Flickr.com, https://flic.kr/p/bLTw9n, CC BY 2.0

-This research guide provides an overview of the systematic review process, guidance documents for conducting a systematic reviews, and links to resources to help you conduct a comprehensive and systematic search of the scholarly literature.
-Navigate the guide using the blue tabs above or the following links:
+This research guide provides an overview of the evidence synthesis, a set of research methods to find, synthesize and make sense of existing knowledge from research.
+This guide point to guidance documents for conducting evidence synthesis, and links to resources to help you conduct a comprehensive and systematic search of the scholarly literature.
+Navigate the guide using the tabs to the left or the following links:

 • Getting Started: This page defines a systematic review and how it differs from a traditional literature reviews.

-• Steps in a systematic review: See this page for the steps involved in a systematic review, including guidance on registering a systematic review protocol.
+• Steps in evidence synthesis: See this page for the steps involved in a systematic review, including guidance on registering a systematic review protocol.

 • Methodology and Documentation: There are many guiding documents available for systematic reviews in various discipline.
 This page provides links to resources for guidance and standards for systematic reviews.